Visit our USA site for:

 In today’s 24/7 society, we’re constantly on the run and there never seems to be enough hours in the day.
 Unfortunately, our sleep seems to suffer the consequences of this.
 The average Canadian gets about 6.5 hours of sleep per night, a far cry from our grandparent’s generation who slept more than 8 hours per night.

-Interestingly, studies show that collagen can help to support deep sleep because it’s loaded with the amino acid glycine.
+Interestingly, studies show that another one of the benefits of collagen is that it can help to support deep sleep because it’s loaded with the amino acid glycine.
 Glycine helps your body decompress and unwind, thus promoting quality deep sleep (see Figure 2.0).

 While it is not a sedative, glycine helps set the foundation for quality sleep so you can keep your energy levels high, fight off colds and flu, and thrive at work and play.